 - Feel free to join our official Slack team for SiQAD-related discussion and support! - Please read the SiQAD publication on IEEE Transactions on Nanotechnology (open access) for a detailed introduction to the tool and simulators.
-A separate conference paper detailing our electrostatic landscape solver, PoisSolver, is also available.
-If you would like a detailed discussion on platform technology from the physical implementation level to prospective applications in machine learning acceleration, please check out Samuel S. H. Ng's Master's thesis. - Please read the Basic Tutorial to familiarize with basic SiQAD features through a step-by-step tutorial. - The Walus Lab website contains information about us and other projects that we work on.
+A separate pre-print detailing our electrostatic landscape solver, PoisSolver, is also available on arXiv. - Please read the Basic Tutorial to familiarize with basic SiQAD features through a step-by-step tutorial. - The Walus Lab website contains information about us and other projects that we work on.